Acerca de

 Package 1: £975 per week / £1,950 for 2 weeks / £2,635 for 3 weeks / £3,315 for 4 weeks

-Full Immersion with excursions, out-of-classroom activities and transport to and from airport/ferry/accommodation included
+Full Immersion with excursions, out-of-classroom activities and transport to and from airport/ferry/transport to and from accommodation included

 Package 2: £835 per week / £1,670 for 2 weeks / £2,255 for 3 weeks / £2,840 for 4 weeks

-Immersion weeks without transport to and from airport/ferry/accommodation), with excursions and out-of-classroom activities
+Immersion weeks without daily transport, but with transport for excursions and out-of-classroom activities only

 Package 3: £575 per week / £1,150 for 2 weeks / £1,555 for 3 weeks / £1,955 for 4 weeks

-Classroom teaching without excursions, out-of-classroom activities nor transport
+Classroom teaching without excursions, without out-of-classroom activities nor daily transport

 Package 4: £575 per week / £1,150 for 2 weeks / £1,555 for 3 weeks / £1,955 for 4 weeks

-Immersion weeks for Love Gaelic taught students and taught alumni with excursions and out-of-classroom activities but without transport to and from airport/ferry/accommodation.
+Immersion weeks for Love Gaelic taught students and taught alumni without daily transport, but with transport for excursions and out-of-classroom activities only

 Package 5: £740 per week / £1,480 for 2 weeks / £1,995 for 3 weeks / £2,515 for 4 weeks

-Immersion weeks for Love Gaelic taught students and taught alumni with excursions and out-of-classroom activities and transport to and from airport/ferry/accommodation)
+Immersion weeks for Love Gaelic taught students and taught alumni with excursions and out-of-classroom activities and transport to and from airport/ferry/transport to and from accommodation included

 1 day excursion (Barra, Lewis or Uist) per week and dinner at the end of each excursion.